JC-LL/crokus/README.md

 - generate code for specific purposes.

 ## Contact :
+  - I am opened to any sort of collaboration !
-- drop me an email at : jean-christophe.le_lann@ensta-bretagne.fr or jc.lelann@gmail.com
+  - Drop me an email at : jean-christophe.le_lann@ensta-bretagne.fr or jc.lelann@gmail.com